pasientskyhosting/secure-mac-guide/README.md

 This is a practical guide to using [YubiKey](https://www.yubico.com/faq/yubikey/) as a SmartCard for storing GPG encryption and signing keys.
-Keys stored on a smartcard like YubiKey seem more difficult to steal than ones stored on disk, and are convenient for everyday use..
+Keys stored on a SmartCard like YubiKey seem more difficult to steal than ones stored on disk, and are convenient for everyday use..

-The blog "[Exploring Hard Tokens](https://www.avisi.nl/blog/2012/01/05/exploring-hard-tokens/)" describes the disadvantages of the combination of a username/password for acces control.
+The blog "[Exploring Hard Tokens](https://www.avisi.nl/blog/2012/01/05/exploring-hard-tokens/)" describes the disadvantages of the combination of a username/password for access control.
 Passwords can be cracked or retrieved by social engineering.
 They can be read from faulty systems or even retrieved from unsecured internet access.

 Authentication on a workstation often is done by using a username and password.
 Furthermore, it is almost impossible to detect when an attacker accesses a system.
 Therefore it is important to strengthen your authentication by adding a second step to your authentication process.

 # Purchase YubiKey
-We use the Yubikey 4 as it features 4096 bit keys.
+We use the YubiKey 4 as it features 4096 bit keys.

-You should also buy another Yubikey as a backup key for your computer login, because if you lose your yubikey, you wont be able to login into your computer.
+You should also buy another YubiKey as a backup key for your computer login, because if you lose your YubiKey, you wont be able to login into your computer.

 * https://www.yubico.com/products/yubikey-hardware/yubikey4/

 # Prepare your Macbook

 ## Enable full disk encryption
-Please make sure before you start this proces, that your Macbook has enabled FileVault 2 disk encryption.
+Please make sure before you start this process, that your Macbook has enabled FileVault 2 disk encryption.
-Apple has an exelent guide here https://support.apple.com/en-gb/HT204837
+Apple has an excellent guide here https://support.apple.com/en-gb/HT204837

 ## Configure idle and hibernation
 You may wish to enforce hibernation and evict FileVault keys from memory instead of traditional sleep to memory: